 13. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 14. Remains competent and current though self-directed professional reading, acquiring and maintaining certifications, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the supervisor.

-15. Contributes to the success of Campus Recreation by performing other duties assigned by the Director and/or Associate Director of Campus Recreation.
+15. Contributes to the success of Campus Recreation by performing other duties assigned by the Director and/or Associate Director of Campus Recreation – Facilities and Operations.

-The Assistant Director of Aquatics is supervised by the Director of Campus Recreation and supervises student employees.
+The Assistant Director of Aquatics and Risk Management is supervised by the Associate Director of Campus Recreation – Facilities and Operations and supervises student employees.

 OFFICE OF HUMAN RESOURCES

 REVISED DECEMBER 2015

 Factor 1: Professional Knowledge, Skill, and Technical Mastery